 First a Little Background and History

-You might have heard about the ketogenic diet as a weight loss method.
-That’s probably how most people first come into contact with it, but the ketogenic diet was actually developed as a method to treat epilepsy once upon a time.
+You might have heard about the ketogenic diet as a weight-loss method.
+That’s probably how most people first come into contact with it.
+However, the ketogenic diet was developed as a method to treat epilepsy once upon a time.

 How Does Keto Work?

 The primary purpose of a ketogenic diet is to get you into ketosis.
 Ketosis is a metabolic state where you don’t have a lot of glucose in your blood.
 Starvation leads to ketosis, but that’s not what we’re talking about here.
 The ketogenic diet is when you deliberately avoid carbs to get the benefits of ketosis.

 When you remove carbohydrates from your diet, your body fat releases large amounts of fatty acids.
 Your liver uses these fatty acids to produce ketone bodies.
 Your body and your brain can then use them as fuel instead of glucose.

 It takes a while for your body to get used to the fact that you’re no longer giving it any carbs.
 You might notice that both your body and your brain won’t function as usual during this time.
 You can feel tired, get a headache, and feel nauseous.

 Once you’re past this “keto flu,” which usually lasts a few weeks, your muscles and brain adapt to the new fuel and learn to use the ketone bodies much more efficiently.
 That means that you can function normally during daily life and exercise again.